qruto/laravel-flora/README.md

 ## Usage

-When you just fetch a fresh application, run:
+When you just fetch a fresh application:

 ```bash
 php artisan install
 ```

-For refresh application state run:
+For refresh application state:

 ```bash
 php artisan update
 ```

 ℹ️ Instruction depends on current application environment.
 It will run chain of predefined actions suitable for most cases.

 To customize Formula instructions for each environment, you need to publish config files.